 To align the interests of executive officers with the interests of our shareholders, each of the Named Executive Officers must maintain a minimum ownership in Quaker stock.
-The amount required for the CEO is three times his base salary and for our other Named Executive Officers half their base salary.
-The CEO and the rest of the Named Executive Officers are in compliance with these ownership guidelines.
+The amount required for the CEO is three times his base salary and for our other Named Executive Officers is half their base salary.
+The CEO and the rest of the Named Executive Officers were in compliance with these ownership guidelines when using the average stock price for 2008.
+However, due to the significant decline of Quaker's stock price since September 2008, only Messrs.
+Benoliel and Featherstone are in compliance as of March 6, 2009.
+In 2009, the Committee will reevaluate the guidelines to determine what revisions, if any, are appropriate under the circumstances.